 Waverly Hall, GA

-In spite of his thirty year abandonment, Len Jagoda’s return to the world of art was dramatic with works that reflect his in-depth knowledge of his subjects stemming from his life’s experiences.
+In spite of his thirty-year abandonment, Len Jagoda’s return to the world of art was dramatic with works that reflect his in-depth knowledge of his subjects stemming from his life’s experiences.

 Len’s talent earned him a scholarship to the Cleveland Institute of Art; however, Uncle Sam had a different “scholarship” program that preempted his art studies.
 Following his military career, he returned to school on the GI Bill, but majored in Business instead of Art.
 Although he spent the next thirty years in the business world, he continued to be deeply involved with animals.
 He bred and trained horses, rode hunter jumpers and although he even had a couple on the track, he proclaims that delivering foals is the most thrilling equine event.
 His passion and compassion for dogs continued as well.
-Over time, he and his wife have adopted or rescued over 37 dogs, four cats, a goat and a llama.
+Over time, he and his wife have adopted or rescued 39 dogs, four cats, a goat and a llama.
 Len believes that St. Francis of Assisi has a duty station around their farm where he guides lost, sick or homeless animals to them.